vogler/free-games-claimer/README.md

 Run `node prime-gaming`

 Claiming the Amazon Games works, external Epic Games also work if the account is linked.
-Origin needs testing - it shows a key, which should be printed to the console, but the selector may be wrong.
+Keys for Origin and GOG should be printed to the console and need to be redeemed manually at the moment.
 Other stores not tested.

 ### Run periodically